AaronDMarasco/FlintPlusPlus/README.md

 **None!** You're good to go!
 Happy linting :)

 *Edit:* It's not really a dependency, but it's worth noting that this project makes extensive use of the C++11 Feature Set.
-You probably won't be able to compile it on a Pre-C++11 version of your compiler.
+You won't be able to compile it on a Pre-C++11 version of your compiler.

 Tested On
 ---------

-So far I've managed to compile and test `Flint++` on Windows 7/8/8.1, Ubuntu 14.10, and Raspbian Wheezy; compiling under MSVC++ '13 and G++ 4.8 respectively.
-Edit: We also have word people have successfully compiled under OSX with Clang 3.5
+Previous maintainers managed to compile and test `Flint++` on Windows 7/8/8.1, Ubuntu 14.10, and Raspbian Wheezy; compiling under MSVC++ '13 and G++ 4.8 respectively.
+We also have word people have successfully compiled under OSX with Clang 3.5.

----

-Lead Contributers: @L2Program (Joss Whittle) & @kanielc (Denton Cockburn)
+Current maintainer @AaronDMarasco only tested G++ 10.1.1 (Fedora 32), sorry!

 ---